 Interpretation of Accounts Receivable Turnover Ratio

 The accounts receivable turnover ratio is an efficiency ratio and is an indicator of a company’s financial and operational performance.
-A high receivables turnover is desirable and indicates that the company’s collection of accounts receivable is efficient.
+A high ratio is desirable, as it indicates that the company’s collection of accounts receivable is efficient.
 A high accounts receivable turnover also indicates that the company enjoys a high-quality customer base that is able to pay their debts quickly.
-Also, a high ratio can also suggest that the company follows a conservative credit policy such as a 20-day policy or even a 10-day policy.
+Also, a high ratio can also suggest that the company follows a conservative credit policy such as net-20-days or even a net-10-days policy.

 On the other hand, a low accounts receivable turnover ratio suggests that the company’s collection process is poor.
-It can be due to the company extending credit terms to non-creditworthy customers who experience financial difficulties.
+This can be due to the company extending credit terms to non-creditworthy customers who experience financial difficulties.

 Additionally, a low ratio can indicate that the company is extending its credit policy for too long.
-For example, it can be seen in earnings management where managers offer a very long credit policy to generate additional sales.
-Due to the time value of money principle, the longer a company takes to collect on its credit sales, the more money a company loses, or the less valuable the company’s sales.
-Therefore, a low or declining accounts receivable turnover ratio is detrimental to a company.
+This can sometimes be seen in earnings management where managers offer a very long credit policy to generate additional sales.
+Due to the time value of money principle, the longer a company takes to collect on its credit sales, the more money a company effectively loses, or the less valuable the company’s sales.
+Therefore, a low or declining accounts receivable turnover ratio is considered detrimental to a company.

 It’s useful to compare a company’s ratio to that of its competitors or similar companies within its industry.
 Looking at a company’s ratio relative to that of similar firms will provide a more meaningful analysis of the company’s performance than just an abstract calculation.
 For example, a company with a ratio of four, not inherently a “high” number, will appear to be performing considerably better if the average ratio for its industry is two.